salve-org/salve/README.md

 > The first time that the system is loaded or a new server needs to be started it will take a fair bit longer

 ## Documentation

-### `COMMANDS`

-The `COMMANDS` list contains all valid commands to request server output from.
-If multiple requests of different commands are made they will be kept and held seperately and can be retrieved seperately.
-Current commands are as follows:

-- "autocomplete"
-- "replacements"
-- "highlight"
-- "editorconfig"
-- "definition"

 ### `Token` type alias